vmware-tanzu-labs/educates-training-platform/README.md

 Documentation for eduk8s
 ========================

-This repository holds the documentation for deploying and using eduk8s, including how to create your own container workshop content.
+This repository holds the documentation for deploying and using eduk8s, including how to create your own workshop content.

 To view the documentation visit: